 This is the re-packaging of medicines that have been dispensed for an individual service user into another container bearing another label or identifying information.
 This is not permitted in HMP Birmingham.

-(NB: Only nurses who have undertaken Trust approved training are able to undertake secondary dispensing or under extreme pandemic circumstances where the Healthcare SMT initiates the emergency COVID operational processes EC7.1- refer to separate COVID policies).
+(NB: Only nurses who have undertaken Trust approved training are able to undertake secondary dispensing).

 Supply

 To supply a medicine to a patient or appointed professional for administration.

 The Second nurse or authorised professional